-Educational Attainment: Smaller Percentage of Population with Bachelor's Degrees Compared to the State
+Educational Attainment: Higher Percentage of Population Without High School Diploma Compared to the State in Marion and Yamhill

-While all three counties have strong numbers of residents with high school degrees or GEDs (Polk County 92%, Yamhill County with 90%, and Marion County with 86%), Marion County has the highest percentage of residents with less than high school education (14%) in the Mid-Willamette Valley.
+While all three counties have high numbers of residents with high school degrees or GEDs (Polk County with 92%, Yamhill County with 90%, and Marion County with 86%), Marion County has the highest percentage of residents with less than high school education (14%) in the Mid-Willamette Valley.
 Polk and Yamhill come in at 8% and 10%, respectively, while the statewide average is about 9%.
-Oregon's high school or GED attainment is 92% (Appendix A, Tables A-26 and A-27).
+Oregon's high school or GED attainment is 92% (Appendix A).